ms/buildtogether.tech/src/thinking.md

 ## Different Kinds of Learners

-Research starting in the 1980s showed that most <span i="neurotypical">neurotypical</span> adults undergo a series of fairly predictable <span g="cognitive_transition" i="cognitive transition">cognitive transitions</span> on their way from being a novice to being an expert in any domain [% b Benner2000 %].
+Research starting in the 1980s showed that most [% i "neurotypical" %]neurotypical[% /i %] adults undergo a series of fairly predictable <span g="cognitive_transition" i="cognitive transition">cognitive transitions</span> on their way from being a novice to being an expert in any domain [% b Benner2000 %].
 (We say "most" and "neurotypical" because as